Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Muffin Tin Popovers. | harvestandnourish.com

-Delicious served hot with butter or gravy for dinner, these days we typically enjoy these quick and easy muffin tin popovers with honey or preserves for breakfast or served with a couple of jammy eggs, greens and our favourite Potatoes au Gratin with Gruyère for a decadent holiday brunch.
-So good!
+Delicious served hot with butter or gravy for dinner, these days we typically enjoy these quick and easy Muffin Tin Popovers with honey or preserves for breakfast.
+Try them served with a couple of jammy eggs, greens and these Potatoes au Gratin with Gruyère or this Simple Make Ahead Gravy for a decadent holiday brunch!

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!